-Documentation in support of an application should include photographs and other documentary evidence of the building's original appearance (the Streatorland Historical Society can be helpful in obtaining photos and documentation).
+Documentation in support of a downtown application should include photographs and other documentary evidence of the building's original appearance (the Streatorland Historical Society can be helpful in obtaining photos and documentation).
 Documentation should establish that the original architectural style and character of the building façade is being retained and/or restored, and that the proportions of the original façade have been maintained.
 Applicants should be able to prove that the building materials selected are, or will be, compatible with the original materials.
+Documentation in support of an application outside of the downtown area shall include drawings, architectural renderings, etc. in enough detail to provide the Plan Commission with a vision for

 Signage is a key element in restoring the original quality of the building façade, and it contributes significantly to the quality of the pedestrian environment and overall streetscape.
 Sign design should also reflect the architectural style of the building and be easy to read.

 Storefront signs are intended to be readable by passing motorists, while pedestrian or "projecting" signs are intended to be readable by pedestrians on the adjoining sidewalk.
 Consequently, projecting signs should not project out more than 4' feet (to match sign code) from the building, and have lettering similar to other buildings in the block, but generally lettering should only be large enough to be read by someone walking under the sign.
 Signs should be placed at the top of the storefront's street level entrance, painted on the window itself, hung over the sidewalk, or on the edge of an awning, or some combination of these.

-Projects should avoid large hanging plastic signs and oversized signs that are historically out-of-character.
+Projects should avoid large hanging plastic signs and oversized signs that are historically outof-character.
 Signs placed over second story facades and windows are not appropriate.